vdclab/vdclab-wiki/recommended-workflows/fundamental-definitions.md

 Increasingly, many bioinformatic tools and databases are accessible via internet browser through webservers or web portals.
 However, not all tools are created equal in their veracity and validity.
 In our lab, we emphasize that no tool should be used alone for finalizing conclusions about a protein's function; that is, ***it is essential that multiple tools and data sources be used and their results compared for more comprehensive, accurate bioinformatic investigations***.
 It should also be noted that, while some resources are more reliable and more up-to-date than others, ***it is always important that any bioinformatics user approach even their favorite resources with a critical eye***.

 ***Online Resources, Reliability and Longevity***
 The lifetime of online bioinformatic resources was recently reported to be surprisingly low and that the continued accessibility was found to be positively correlated with the number of user citations [[2]](https://academic.oup.com/nar/article/48/22/12523/6018434).
-The varied accessibility and sustained functionality of web resources continues to be a problem for biological data reuse and can be an important factor influencing in the successes of bioinformatic analyses.
+To date, the varied accessibility and sustained functionality of web resources continues to be a problem for biological data reuse and can be an important factor influencing in the successes of bioinformatic analyses.

+Although not structured by modularized workflows and limited in its curation, the [Database Commons](https://ngdc.cncb.ac.cn/databasecommons/) maintained by the China National Center for Bioinformation and National Genomics Data Center is an impressive resource, actively updating and electronically monitoring an immense catalog of biological databases and tools across the globe.